-Pearls are formed in oysters or molluscs.
+Natural pearls are formed in oysters or molluscs.
 Each pearl is the by-product of an irritant (e.g. grain of sand) within the shell of the host.
-Once inside, the oyster/mollusc will form nacre around the intruder in order to protect itself.
-After a while, this nacre will have built up several layers and hardens off in either a perfectly round shape or on occasion, a misshapen circle (commonly seen in freshwater pearls).
+Once inside, the oyster or mollusc will form a substance known as nacre around the intruder in order to protect itself.
+After a while, this nacre will build up several layers and harden into a perfectly round shape or, a slightly misshapen circle (commonly seen in freshwater pearls).
 It's the secretion of nacre that creates the iridescence that pearls are famous for.

 Blue – The wearer of a blue pearl will in time find love